If you are allowing the user to login with their username and password then you have to make sure that every user has the unique username.

 3. HTML

-Create an input field for entering username and to show availability response created<div id='uname_response'>
+Create an input field for entering username and to show availability response created<div id='uname_response'>.

 Completed Code